-Several weeks ago I passed by a middle-aged woman who'd lost both legs below the knee, stuck in an outdated, manual wheelchair, as she rummaged through a garbage bag of belongings on the main drag of town and had a hard time reconciling how anyone with a disability this severe could be left to fend for themselves on the streets of our city.
+Several weeks ago, I passed by a middle-aged woman who'd lost both legs below the knee.
+Stuck in an outdated, manual wheelchair, she was sifting through a garbage bag of belongings on the main drag of town and I had a hard time reconciling how anyone, especially with a disability this severe, could be left to fend for themselves on the streets of our city.

 I still can't shake her image.
 I realize that I feel guilty because, unlike her, I have a warm home to look forward to upon return from my walk.

-I have a full fridge at my disposal, even if I habitually grumble about the grocery prices on shopping day, I'm able to pay my bills, enjoy the odd take-out and have a measure of entertainment and convenience in my life that I generally take for granted.
-I feel guilty because, hell, those couple of bucks or smokes I so 'generously' dispense in town towards whoever stirs my sympathy are just a tiny drop in a leaky bucket, not in the least preventing the inevitable but leaving me with the pretence of a clear conscience.
+I have a full fridge at my disposal - even if I habitually grumble about the grocery prices on shopping day.
+I'm able to pay my bills, enjoy the odd take-out and have a measure of entertainment and convenience in my life that I generally take for granted.
+I feel guilty because, hell, those couple of bucks or smokes, I so 'generously' dispense in town towards whoever stirs my sympathy, are just a tiny drop in a giant, leaky bucket, not in the least preventing the inevitable, but leaving me with the pretence of a clear conscience.

 And where does unrelieved guilt inevitably lead to?
 Right . . . indignation and impotent anger, if only in an effort to combat the draining mental fray that threatens to suck one under.
-A temporary fix at best as outrage, akin to a sugar rush, requires continual fuel to, at least temporarily, avoid the inevitable physical and mental crash.
+A temporary fix, at best, as outrage - akin to a sugar rush - requires constant fuel to, at least temporarily, avoid the inevitable physical and mental crash.